-Construction began on River Run in late 1980 as half a dozen site contractors set up shop with their office trailers under the oak grove [which has now become one of our ceremony areas!] in order to be able to manage the intense years of craftsmanship ahead.
+Construction continued in late 1980 as half a dozen site contractors set up shop with their office trailers under the oak grove (which has now become one of our ceremony areas!) to manage the intense years of craftsmanship ahead.
 The mansion's interior boasts extravagant architectural embellishment built by Taylor and Parrish Construction from 1981-1987.
 This exquisite Georgian Revival offers 22,000 square feet of opulence towering over the mighty James River.

-This stately Georgian features an upper brick promenade surrounded by a limestone balustrade and opens to a double curved staircase to the lower terrace.
+River Run Manor features an upper brick promenade surrounded by a limestone balustrade and opens to a double curved staircase to the lower terrace.
 Marble floors, ornamental cornices, plaster friezes, 18-foot columns with gilded Corinthian capitals, and custom crystal chandeliers please the eye from the onset.

 The interior designer behind the magnificent decor was Diane Allard Saunders, from Anne Woods Ltd Interiors in Charlottesville, Virginia.
 Saunders used her extensive knowledge of historic 18th century English interiors to furnish and decorate the house in a manner that was lavish, meant for English royalty, and well-fitting to the Georgian Architectural Style of the property.
 Mrs. Saunders worked in partnership with the client, the architect, and her team to help the future guests feel as though they were stepping into an 18th century English Manor House built for a royal family.